The Legendary Route 66: America's Mother Road

 How long does it take to drive the Old Route 66?

-Plan a good 13 days if you intend to drive the entirety of Route 66.
-With changing landscapes and varied terrains, most of the sections marked "Historic Route 66" are well-maintained.
-However, be prepared; the road can be confusing, as it is not featured on standard maps and has very limited road signage.
+Plan around 13 days to drive the entire route.
+While most sections marked as "Historic Route 66" are well-maintained, navigation can be tricky due to limited signage.
+Following the road can be confusing, as it is not featured on standard maps and has very limited road signage.

 Where was Easy Rider filmed?